7th Pay Commission: Good news, no pay cut or delay for CG employees

 It has been widely circulated that the CG employees will have to take a pay cut or their salaries would be delayed.
 This information has spread like wildfire across the country and has left the CG employees worried.

 It was also said by some persons on the social media that the pensions would also be reduced.
-However all this has been debunked and CG employees can be rest assured that their salaries would not be cut or delayed.
+However, all this has been debunked and CG employees can be rest assured that their salaries would not be cut or delayed.

 This comes as a major relief and CG employees would not have to take a salary.
 They would continue to get their salaries on time as per the recommendations of the 7th Pay Commission.